Effective Date: 04/26/21

 3.5.8 Interstate Requests

-Family histories or information regarding an individual’s treatment requires an authorization for release of information by the client.
+Information regarding an individual’s substance abuse treatment record requires an authorization for release of information by the client.
 This does not apply to requests for studies for family resource providers or when the requesting agency shows that they have legal custody of the child.

 3.5.9 Other Division Employees